How Maui Nui Venison Built a Customer Drop-off Agent That Became Its #1 Performing Klaviyo Flow

 Once live, a new edge case appeared: some customers were being flagged even though they had active Recharge subscriptions with upcoming charges on schedule.
 Their average time between orders was skewed by a past frequency change (e.g., switching from a 4-week to an 8-week subscription), making them look overdue when they weren’t.

-Polar added a subscription-aware filter: any customer with an active subscription whose next expected charge date is still in the future gets excluded.
-The logic is computed entirely from order history, so it doesn't rely on Recharge's charge status fields.
+The agent is subscription-aware: if a customer’s next scheduled Recharge charge is in the future, they’re excluded automatically — no false positives.
+The logic is computed entirely from order history, so it doesn’t rely on Recharge’s charge status fields.

 The Result